 We also encourage companies to use their leverage and collaborate, recognising that transformative change requires collective action.
-Examples include the Responsible Minerals Initiative15 which provides resources for companies seeking to address mineral sourcing issues in their supply chains.
-It has more than 400 corporate members, including GEMs holdings - Delta Electronics, Samsung Electronics, Techtronic Industries, and TSMC.
-Another example is the Responsible Glove Alliance16 launched in 2022, following the imposition of several Withhold Release Orders by US Customs during the pandemic, highlighting labour rights concerns related to the medical supplies industry operating in Malaysia.
+Examples include the Responsible Minerals Initiative14 which provides resources for companies seeking to address mineral sourcing issues in their supply chains.
+It has more than 400 corporate members, including GEMs holdings - a Taiwanese electronics manufacturing company, a South Korean multinational, a Hong Kong power tools manufacturer, and a Taiwanese semiconductor maker.
+Another example is the Responsible Glove Alliance15 launched in 2022, following the imposition of several Withhold Release Orders by US Customs during the pandemic, highlighting labour rights concerns related to the medical supplies industry operating in Malaysia.
 While this initiative is not relevant to current GEMs holdings, it highlights increased regulatory risks and the positive trend for collaborative action.